 Use Coconut Sugar Instead Of White Sugar

 If you want to cut down the consumption of white sugar, you can use coconut sugar, which is a much healthier alternative any given day.
 You can include it in a wide range of recipes just like white sugar.
-When you use this natural sugar, you can be sure you are not
+When you use this natural sugar, you can be sure you are not depriving yourself of any of those delicious homemade cakes, cookies, pies, and crumbles.
+You can relax and enjoy your occasional treat without any of the guilt.

 How Coconut Sugar Is Different From White Sugar